raghakot/tsne-visualization/README.md

 - **limit** Sometimes the frame rate is pretty bad for large data sets.
 This setting lets you limit the number of rows that should be considered for the visualization.

 ## Running locally
 Setup config.json to point to the data.
 See provided data/data.json for examples.
 Launch a local python server using.
-For MacOS, rename 'gnome-open' to 'open' within run.sh
 ```sh
 $ ./run.sh
 ```